 THE SPECIAL GUESTS

 You have some high-class guests on the album.
-Would you tell something more about them?
+Would you tell me something more about them?

 Michael Schenker: Yeah.
 Here comes one incredible thing, first of all, I want to mention this.
-The weirdest thing, like with all the other stuff, what started to establish this thing was that I was presented with an award.
+Like with all the other stuff, the weirdest thing that started to establish this thing was that I was presented with an award.
 The HRH, the Hard Rock Hell award.
 The X-Men Award.
-The same night, at the same event, on the same stage, Nuclear Blast got awarded as the best label or best record company.
+At the same event, on the same night, Nuclear Blast got awarded as the best label or best record company.
 I couldn’t believe it!

-The elements were there, unbelievable and then we wanted to have Apocalyptica on the album because we had this intro with the cellos and they were ready to do it.
+The elements were there, unbelievable, and then we wanted to have Apocalyptica on the album because we had this intro with the cellos, and they were ready to do it.
 They just needed instructions.
-By Michael and I, Michael Voss and myself, we were focusing on the album for three months.
+Michael and I, Michael Voss, and I were focusing on the album for three months.
 So, it’s like, What about the intro?
 We forgot to leave instructions!
 But they were already over the hills.
-They were already up to other stuff and then there was Dee Snider.
+They were already up to other stuff, and then there was Dee Snider.

-It must have an extraordinary thing for Kirk also because he hasn’t done much outside of Metallica?
+It must have been an extraordinary thing for Kirk because he hasn’t done much outside of Metallica?

-Michael Schenker: Right, somebody told me that he never did this kind of things before.
-The only time he did it once, was for his old band Exodus.
-We all had fun doing it and actually when we finished this album, Michael Voss said this was the best thing he’s ever done.
-So, it’s not a regular album, because it’s a variety of different things.
+Michael Schenker: Right, somebody told me that he has never done this kind of thing before.
+The only time he did it once was for his old band Exodus.
+We all had fun doing it, and when we finished this album, Michael Voss said this was the best thing he’s ever done.
+So, it’s not a regular album because it’s a variety of different things.
 Michael Voss was all over the place.
-Everything that wasn’t finished in Germany and he had to fly over to Los Angeles, where Graham and Robin live, and he was able to finish what wasn’t finished in Germany.
+Everything that wasn’t finished in Germany, and he had to fly over to Los Angeles, where Graham and Robin live, and he was able to finish what wasn’t finished in Germany.
 He was able to finish that, and he was flying over to Hawaii, and then I did all of my guitars in Graven, in KID studio of Michael Voss’s.

 We did all of Doogie’s main vocals in that studio.
 We did Gary Barden vocals in that studio, and then we ended up with two songs, where they all sing together.
 “Last Supper” and “Warrior.”
 Then we combined some backing vocals.
-Because the way I was singing with Doogie, and with Gary and then we had some songs, where Robin was sharing the vocals with whatever.
+Because of the way I was singing with Doogie and with Gary, we had some songs, where Robin was sharing the vocals with whatever.
 We did the “Warrior,” the band was singing.
-So, it became really colorful in the end and not as it used.
+So, it became colorful in the end and not as it used.
 I had an interview in Japan with Michael Amott, and he said, “Michael, I have enough problems with one singer.
 I truly respect you!”
 Dealing with four singers and still getting things done is fantastic.
 So, the band flows really well.
 It’s flowing forward great, but the most challenging part is the coordination.
-Making sure they keep slots open, when we get offers, that we can fit it all in.
-Then getting everybody from Bangkok in Los Angeles, all to one place.
+Make sure they keep slots open when we get offers that we can fit it all in—then getting everybody from Bangkok in Los Angeles, all to one place.
 I keep driving up and down from Brighton to Scotland to rehearsal.
 I tell you, it’s a more significant undertaking in any direction.

 RECONNECTING WITH THE OLD BANDMATES

 Michael Schenker: It’s like this.
-First of all, life is there to have crisis and challenges.
-It’s like weightlifting, that’s how you create muscles.
+First of all, life is there to have crises and challenges.
+It’s like weightlifting; that’s how you create muscles.
 So, in order to learn something, you have to have challenges.
-You need to embrace them and look, the design of the planet is negative and duality.
+You need to embrace them and look; the design of the planet is negative and dual.
 Every side has another side.
 So, in order to make choices, you need that setup.
-Because without choices… choices are what keeps us moving.
-Every choice I make, every choice we make puts us in the next place.
-It might not be the place that you really want, but we make a choice based on the present current circumstances.
+Because without choices… choices are what keep us moving.
+Every choice I make, every choice we make, puts us in the next place.
+It might not be the place you really want, but we choose based on the present current circumstances.
 If we make an honest choice, we may go in the direction we want to go to.

-Many time’s people, at the beginning of life, we know what we want from the heart.
+Many time’s people, at the beginning of life, know what they want from the heart.
 We know who we’re and what makes us tick and what makes us excited and what we really want.
 But very often peer pressure in the Western world, very often peer pressure… he’s already driving a big car, he has a big house.
 Wait a minute; maybe I’m losing.
 I want to compete with them.
 I don’t want to look stupid.
 I want to look like them.
 I establish something here.
-Then ending up in debts and even losing that happy place and don’t even remember, what was it that was feeling so great.
+Then ending up in debt and even losing that happy place and not even remembering what was feeling so great.
 That is the thing.
 Thus, the choices that we make can bring us in the right direction.
 It can also, because of most people… it’s a human thing.
 It’s like instant quantification.
 Versus, you don’t get materialistically rewarded immediately.
 But if we keep going, everything else will be added to you.

 In my life, it has been like that.
 I didn’t want to become famous, but I got famous.
-Rudolf, who wanted to become famous and wanted to be like The Stones and Elvis Presley, who was seven years older than me.
+Rudolf wanted to become famous and wanted to be like The Stones, and Elvis Presley, who was seven years older than me.
 So, the younger brother, who didn’t want to become famous, became famous in ’78 already.
-I finished everything with 23 years of age.
-It took Rudolf another ten years to get to the point he was 33 when they did BLACKOUT, and that became a hit.
+I finished everything at 23 years of age.
+It took Rudolf another ten years to get to the point he was 33 when they did BLACKOUT, which became a hit.
 It’s funny; there is something in there.
-That like it’s almost like ego sees everything upside down.
+That it’s almost like ego sees everything upside down.

 MORE ABOUT THE LINE-UP

-That’s right actually.
+That’s right.
 One more question about the Michael Schenker Fest line-up.
-It’s incredible on all every level, and it’s the band is now the best you can have.
-But many classic bands now tour with only one or two classic era members and the rest of the band are some new entirely unknown guys who are apparently much cheaper too.
-I’m talking about bands like Rainbow who now tour with an entirely new line-up with Richie only remaining from the classic band.
-I’m glad that you have chosen a different path here but what you think about that subject?
+It’s incredible on every level, and it’s the band is now the best you can have.
+But many classic bands now tour with only one or two classic-era members, and the rest are some new, entirely unknown guys who are apparently much cheaper.
+I’m talking about bands like Rainbow, who now tours with an entirely new line-up with Richie only remaining from the classic band.
+I’m glad that you have chosen a different path here but what do you think about that subject?

 Quite a few people could do the same thing.
 But are you ready for it?
 And is everybody ready?

-I had this idea if I don’t have any need for luxury or big this or big that.
+I had this idea if I didn’t have any need for luxury or big this or big that.
 For me freedom is the most important thing and if I’m sure I can sell three CDs a day, to have a few sandwiches and move over.
-My necessities and I can be my own man, and I don’t have to listen these crap and stuff like that.
-So, I kind of decided, I will make an acoustic instrumental by myself and call it THANK YOU for the support of over the years.
-I can do it all by myself, no drums or nothing.
-Just acoustic guitar.
-When I finished it, I went into a Greyhound, a public Greyhound bus with two bags and two guitars and went from radio station to radio station.
+My necessities and I can be my own man, and I don’t have to listen to this crap and stuff like that.
+So, I decided that I would make an acoustic instrumental by myself and call it THANK YOU for the support over the years.
+I can do it all by myself, no drums or anything—just acoustic guitar.
+When I finished it, I went into a Greyhound, a public Greyhound bus with two bags and two guitars, and went from radio station to radio station.
 Knocked on the door without an appointment and said, “I’m Michael Schenker.
 I have a new CD, and you want to do an interview and stuff like that?”
-I traveled over 10,000 miles with a Greyhound bus in public transport from Arizona to Phoenix to San Diego, up to Seattle, down to Denver, over Dallas, all the way over to New York, Boston, Cleveland.
+I traveled over 10,000 miles with a Greyhound bus in public transport from Arizona to Phoenix to San Diego, up to Seattle, down to Denver, over Dallas, and over to New York, Boston, Cleveland.
 All the way down to Clevest, on the left side of Florida, Tampa, to Louisiana.
 Then something happened, and I had to go back.
 I flew back, and when I came back home, I was rich, and that was it.
-In the past, all that money that was supposed to come to me was going into other people’s pocket.
+In the past, all that money that was supposed to come to me was going into other people’s pockets.
 Now it was coming directly to me!
 I had three houses.
 I had a house in Mexico.
 I had a recording studio.
-I had my own land on Hawaii.
-It was in the time when nobody heard anything of me; I was the richest person.
+I had my land in Hawaii.
+It was at the time when nobody heard anything of me; I was the richest person.

 I thought that have you ever planned to release a book about your life?
 There’s plenty of things that have happened during the journey so far.

 Michael Schenker: I wrote a book in 1990, and I destroyed it.
 But that was half politics.
 I really wanted to release it, but I dropped down.
 It was not meant to be released.
 So, I destroyed it, and that was that.
-It was more like a confession book.
-Like Catholicism.
-It is just getting things out of your system and because it was done purely honest, with the thought of release.
-But I thought of my mom and when the neighbors meet her and stuff like that.
+It was more like a confession book like Catholicism.
+It is just getting things out of your system and because it was done purely honestly, with the thought of release.
+But I thought of my mom and when the neighbors met her and stuff like that.
 There was too much information.
-I don’t think humans know how to deal with it; they would have eaten me, all the way.
-So basically, a book, I think I will get assigned if I ever should write a book.
+I don’t think humans know how to deal with it; they would have eaten me all the way.
+So basically, I think I will get assigned if I ever should write a book.
 I will know and will see what happens.
 Maybe in 25 years, I don’t know.
 Maybe just before I die?